As an educational developer, I hold the following core beliefs that drive my practice:

 This act of becoming—be it educator, student or otherwise—is never complete and is enacted in multiple ways.
 Core to my work as an ED is to engage others so that they are prepared to make their own contributions to improving the quality of student learning.
 Critical reflection, as a skill and as a process, is key my approach.
 Just as researchers such as Kreber (2010) have identified the importance of critical reflection on the personal negotiation of an educator’s identity and authenticity, I too believe that the assumption hunting inherent in the act is key to examining, interrogating and (if warranted) changing classroom practices.
-To this end, as a co-instructor for the University of Guelph’s graduate student course on university teaching, developing the skill of critical reflection is a key outcome of the course.
+To this end, as a co-instructor for graduate courses on university teaching at two different institutions, developing the skill of critical reflection is a key outcome of these courses.
 It is our aim for students to become critically reflective teaching practitioners so that they leave the course with the ability to integrate new practices that respond to their changing teaching context and emerging conditions in higher education.
 In short—now able to learn by and through critical reflection.
 My role as a facilitator of this learning process is to design the scaffolding required for students to build comfort and confidence in this skill.

 Just as educators aim for deep learning in their classrooms, where students apply what they learned in one situation to another set of unique circumstances, I believe that by building this comfort and confidence, students will be able to face unexpected classroom situations and have an approach to address (and learn from) that situation.
 This perspective, however, expands beyond my classroom practice into other components of my work.
 Educational development occurs across the campus; while it might start in a workshop facilitated by a colleague, a learner can continue their development outside our auspices.
 Building future capacity and engaging others in deep approaches is key to my practice.

 Learning—and engaging learners—is contextual.